Last Updated on November 5, 2022 by Aaron

 I’ve elaborated that in my previous article where you can make feta without rennet.

 The straight answer is yes.
-Many homemade mozzarella recipes used alternatives, which including lactic acid, vinegar, lemon juice, acetic acid, apple cider, and more.
+Many homemade mozzarella recipes use alternatives, which include lactic acid, vinegar, lemon juice, acetic acid, apple cider, and more.

 So, it would be better to go with plain white vinegar.

-Citric acid and rennet are both chelating agents to coagulate or “to glue” the caseins together.
+Citric acid and rennet are both chelating agents to coagulate or “glue” the caseins together.

-They worked together to form curds, but in a slightly different approach.
+They worked together to form curds but in a slightly different approach.
 Citric acid is also much cheaper than rennet.
-The commonly used animal-derived rennets also raised the ethical concerns.
+The commonly used animal-derived rennets also raised ethical concerns.

 Citric Acid in Cheese Making is Common

-Approximately 90% of the citric acids we use today, like this powder one from Amazon, was largely made from a fungi A. niger not the citric fruit in common believed (1).
+Approximately 90% of the citric acids we use today were made from the fungi A. niger, which is not the citric fruit in common belief (1).

-For that, some people may find these citric acids have an unpleasant aftertaste, so people sometimes use other ingredient as a replacement such as the lemon juice or plain vinegar.
+For that, some people may find these citric acids have an unpleasant aftertaste, so people sometimes use another ingredient as a replacement such as lemon juice or plain vinegar.

 That is because of the presence of thermophilic lactic acid bacteria in the starter whey, where the bacteria will eat up the lactose and make some lactic acid naturally.